- Mat 003

 - An ADN-Advanced Placement Program application

-- TEAS V or ATI/TEAS score (s) to Student Services.
+- ATI/TEAS score (s) to Student Services.
 If testing occurred at a site other than ECC test results are delivered to the College through official means by the agency that administered the test.
 Contact atitesting.com or (800) 667-7531.

 Step II: Ranking (February 28)

 - Eligible applicants are ranked according to their point score.
-The highest ranked applicants who have a 2.5 Admission GPA or greater will move to Step III.
+The highest ranked applicants who have a 2.5 Ranking GPA or greater will move to Step III.

 - Depending on clinical space available in the ADN program, the highest (approximately 20) ranked applicants will move to Step III.

-- Applicants who have a 2.5 Admissions GPA but do not have a point score high enough to move to Step III initially will remain at Step II and receive notification that they are on a waiting list (approximately three (3) weeks after letters of conditional acceptance letters go out to the top ranked applicants).
+- Applicants who have a 2.5 Admissions GPA but do not have a point score high enough to move to Step III initially will remain at Step II and receive notification that they are on a waiting list.
 Many applicants will give up their seat for a variety of reasons, which opens up seats for applicants on the waiting list.

 Step III: Conditional Acceptance (March)

 - The highest ranked applicants will receive email notification and a medical form.

 - Accept or reject the seat in writing to the Nursing Admissions Counselor by the due date.

 - Attend the mandatory Nursing Orientation.